 In Texas, a Series LLC is a variation of the Traditional Texas LLC business formations model.
 Primarily, the difference between a Traditional Texas LLC and a Texas Series LLC is that the Series LLC includes statutory language from the Texas Business & Organizations Code (TBOC) in the Certificate of Formation and Company Agreement that permits the Series LLC to create a theoretical unlimited number of “series” within the legal framework of a single LLC.
 In our practice and in this document, we refer to these “series” as a “protected series.”
 “Protected Series” is a term used by the Uniform Protected Series Act (UPSA), which we will go into further detail in the section pertaining to the naming of a protected series.

 Each series of a Texas Series LLC has the independent traits and characteristics of a Traditional Texas LLC, but is managed under the purview of what we call the “Master LLC” (a/k/a the actual Series LLC filed with the Texas Secretary of State).
 When referring to a “Series LLC,” the term “Series LLC” specifically refers to the actual master LLC, and the term “series” or “protected series” describes each sub-unit within the Series LLC.

-In general, a Texas Series LLC’s can avoid numerous costs and inefficiencies associated with the creation of multiple related traditional Texas LLCs or other entities by its ability to divide assets and liabilities into different series (or units), within one master LLC.
-In particular, historical use has shown that Texas real estate investors who hold multiple properties are generally the ideal business formations candidates to use the Texas Series LLC.
+In general, a Texas Series LLC can avoid numerous fees and inefficiencies associated with the creation of multiple related traditional Texas LLCs by its ability to divide assets and liabilities into different series, within one Master LLC.
+In particular, historical use has shown that Texas real estate investors who hold multiple properties are the ideal candidates for the Texas Series LLC.

 Before the Texas legislature became one of the few states in the United States to enact statues for the recognition and creation of the Series LLC, Texas real estate investors often had to decide between forming a business entity, such as an LLC for each individual property they owned, or holding title to multiple real properties within one business entity.